PetrKorab/Arabica/paper.md

 by human behavior.
 It involves the package's extension of the word cloud graph and financial sentiment classification for time-series text analysis.

+• While some existing text-processing packages (e.g. [@PyArabic:2022]) focus on a specific group of languages, Arabica offers text-mining methods for all Latin Alphabet languages, including the stopwords removal of 18 lists of stopwords included in the NLTK corpus of stopwords.
+It allows removing more sets of stopwords at once to clean datasets from multilingual regions.

 # Dependencies

 For most processing operations, Arabica uses data structures and methods from